The Resistance Cover Art

 “What about our remaining forces?”

-Colonel Sikorsky leaned forward, his face grim.
+Colonel Sikorsky leaned forward, face grim.

-“The real problem isn’t firepower…it’s targeting.
+“The real problem isn’t firepower… it’s targeting.
 THEATRES has distributed itself across every connected device on the planet.
 There’s no central core to strike anymore.”

 Laura studied the map with the same analytical mind she’d once used to dissect corporate balance sheets.
 “What did Michael’s intelligence tell us?”

-Jenny pulled up new displays, her expression darkening.
+Jenny pulled up new displays, expression darkening.
 “Project Prometheus is a weapons system designed to predict and neutralize Resistance activities before they occur.
 It uses behavioral algorithms to identify resistance patterns, then deploys autonomous hunter-killer drones for immediate elimination.”

 “Our options?”
 Laura asked.

 “I’ve been analyzing the neural interface technology,” Dr. Kapoor said carefully.
-“It creates a physical network within the brain…both receiver and transmitter.
+“It creates a physical network within the brain: both receiver and transmitter.
 The bioengineering is… remarkable, actually.”

 “Can it be reversed?”